 - CE On-site Monitoring

 - Civil Rights

 - Competitive foodservices

 - Food safety

 - OVS

 - Other federal programs (ASCP, FFVP, SSO, SMP and At-Risk CACFP)

-- · Reporting and recordkeeping
+- Reporting and recordkeeping

 - Water

-Entrance Conference
+Entrance Conference Call

-The ARS will conduct an entrance conference with the relevant CE staff (CN Director, Superintendent and/or Business Manager) to discuss the results of the Off-site Assessment Tool and to explain what is covered during the On-site Review.
-The intent of the entrance conference is to establish the tone for the review.
+Approximately one week prior to the On-site Review, the ARS will conduct an entrance conference call with the relevant CE staff (CN Director, Superintendent and/or Business Manager) to discuss the results of off-site assessments and to explain what is covered during the On-site Review.
+The intent of the entrance conference call is to establish the tone for the review.
 The AR process is intended to provide technical assistance balanced with an assessment of program compliance.